PedroYutaroUEA/dawkins_weasel_program/README.md

 ## How to Run

-First of all, ensure that you have Python version 3.12.0 or above instaled on your machine.
+First of all, ensure that you have Python version 3.12.0 or above installed on your machine.
 To run the Weasel terminal based program, follow these steps:.

 1. Clone the repository: